Vladimir Putin, Kim Jong Un and other world leaders who have not acknowledged a Biden win

 As a matter of course, the North Korean government restricts the flow of information on political freedoms elsewhere.

 Whereas Trump claims to have enjoyed a “special friendship” with Kim, meeting with him thrice and engaging in diplomatic talks, Biden’s election could be an unwelcome development for Pyongyang.
-North Korean state media has said Biden deserves “meritless punishment” for insulting the country’s dignity.
+North Korean state media has said Biden deserves “merciless punishment” for insulting the country’s dignity.

 Chinese President Xi Jinping